 About Me

-I am a PhD candidate in the Department of Geography and Environment at the University of North Carolina, Chapel Hill.
-I am a Graduate Research Associate at the Southeast Regional Climate Center and a Data Verification Specialist at the Odum Institute for Research in Social Science.
+I am a PhD candidate in the Department of Geography and Environment at the University of North Carolina, Chapel Hill and a Graduate Research Associate at the Southeast Regional Climate Center.
+I expect to graduate in May 2025.

-My research interests focus on the societal impacts of extreme weather events.
+My research interests have broadly focused on the social impacts of extreme weather events.
+Some of my previous work has focused on equity in FEMA aid spending after hurricanes, local news sentiment towards FEMA, access to healthcare facilities during flood scenarios, and community perceptions of floodplain buyout programs.
 My dissertation research examines the road network connectivity impacts of weather-related road closures in North Carolina.
-Some of my other research has focused on equity in FEMA aid spending after hurricanes, local news sentiment towards FEMA, access to healthcare facilities during flood scenarios, and community perceptions of floodplain buyout programs.